 As previously discussed, the whole process does take some time, but the time is not active time.
 You don’t need to be standing there watching over the mixer.
 Simply combine your ingredients, let them chill, dump them into the mixer and walk away.

+Because the majority of these mixers use some kind of freezing liquid, you cannot place them in the dishwasher.
 So, yes, you will need to wash the parts by hand.
-Despite the effort, we
+Despite the effort, we promise it will all be worth it.

 Design